Of all the various factors that go into creating a successful catering business, a professional kitchen is the beating heart of the operation.

 We have years of experience when it comes to commercial and restaurant kitchen design.

-The kitchen spaces at Dephna range from 400 to 4000 sq ft, allowing you to design and fit out your kitchen exactly as your needs require.
+The kitchen spaces at Dephna range from 400 to 4000 sq ft, allowing you to design and fit-out your kitchen exactly as your needs require.
 They will help you get your unit ready for production, as well as offering storage and cold room options that will work for you.

 The spacious loading bays are available 24-hours a day, as are all access points and lifts.
-Dephna is stringent in their security, safety and maintenance in all Dephna sites in the London area.
+Dephna is stringent in its security, safety and maintenance in all Dephna sites in the London area.
 Their state-of-the-art units have all the electrical, gas and water points you need, along with full Paxton access control so you can come and go when you want.